Before I traveled solo to Bali last year, I read about their taxi mafia in online forums and travel blogs.

 After 15 minutes of waiting, I tried to make a compromise with the Uber guy, “Meet me at the café one block from here.”
 I saw that the place was quiet and far from the man watching me.

 As I dragged my luggage and casually walked away, the man said, “You lie to me!”
-While I was walking away, he started screaming to the other men on the other street and pointed at me.
+While I was walking away, he started screaming at the other men on the other street and pointed at me.
 Like a domino effect, they passed the message to the other men on all the other streets.
 They scoffed at me as I walked by clumsily with my heavy luggage.
 They spoke in Balinese, so I didn’t understand anything.

 I hid in the café, connected to the WiFi, and asked my Uber driver to meet me there.
-Again, he declined and told me to go the hidden location several blocks away.
+Again, he declined and told me to go to the hidden location several blocks away.
 Frustrated, I cancelled my Uber ride and called the Ubud-based private driver I booked the other day.
 After haggling, he agreed to IDR 280,000 (₱1,075) to take me to Seminyak, around an hour away.

 When he arrived and parked in front of the café, several members of the taxi mafia huddled around him.
 The driver whipped out his wallet and pulled out his identification cards.
 The taxi mafia inspected his ID, nodded their heads, shook his hand, and left him alone.
 I shuddered to think what would have happened if the Uber driver picked me up instead.